Waller Wins First Caulfield Cup In Style

 Zahra knew a horse was coming at her in the closing stages but didn’t realise it was Anthony Van Dyck.

-“With her weight, obviously it's going to be difficult and she's got to settle and do things right,” he said.
+“With her weight, obviously it’s going to be and she’s got to settle and do things right,” he said.

 “We’ve got a decision to make there.
 We can’t thank Mark enough for winning two Group One races on her and he might win a third.”